Gnyblast/Futsal-Team-Builder/README.md

 - You can hide the player ratings at the end of the generation with a toggle button before sending it off to your lads ;)

 # Development
+- This application is written on Stackblitz.
+You can use the URL to directly start developing there: https://stackblitz.com/~/github.com/Gnyblast/Futsal-Team-Builder

+*OR*

 - Anyone with a Typescript knowledge is welcome to extend the application
 - You can just clone and run `npm install && npm run start` to start the test server, if you have `npm` and `angular 17` pre-installed
 - Demo button can be used to auto-fill the players from `src/assets/test_players.json` so that you can test the code quicker.